Jo Taylor-Jones, MA, MBACP (Registered)

 - Passive aggressive behaviour

 - Post-traumatic stress disorder (PTSD)

 - Sexual abuse

 - Suicidal thoughts

 - Work-related stress

 My fees are £50 for the 50 minute counselling hour, some reduced fees may also be possible.

-The first session is £30 and there is no obligation to continue.
 If I am not the best person to help you, I will endeavour to suggest other people or places which may be more suitable.